Obtain information on the Host Bus Adapter

 - Upon hitting enter, you would initiate a forward search and result would be show as below:

-- Search the VMware Compatibility Guide for the Vendor ID (VID), Device ID (DID), Sub-Vendor ID (SVID), and Sub-Device ID (SDID).
+- Search the Broadcom Compatibility Guide for the Vendor ID (VID), Device ID (DID), Sub-Vendor ID (SVID), and Sub-Device ID (SDID).
 In some cases, you may need to do a text search to narrow down the particular card.

 Note: You can check the ESXi/ESX host version with the command: